Why Use Parylene?

 A nano-thin layer of parylene can be applied to surfaces to act as a dry lubricant.
 Parylene N has an especially low coefficient of friction to improve slipperiness similar to Teflon (PTFE).

 It is also important to note that the static and dynamic coefficients of friction are the same.
-This means that it doesn’t take a an initial start-up force to overcome the resistance from friction.
+This means that it doesn’t take an initial start-up force to overcome the resistance from friction.

 When parylene is deposited it has a hydrophobic surface.
 This means that liquids tend to bead up on the surface.